connexcs/docs/docs/reporting-problems.md

 Our onsite documentation has a two-fold purpose:

 * To provide a repository where you can search for information relevant to your problem.
-* To Inform your questions when you contact support.
+* To inform your questions when you contact support.

-Sometimes a complication is just a matter off turning off parameters that aren't compatible.
+Sometimes a complication is just a matter of turning off parameters that aren't compatible.
 These are instances where a little troubleshooting might solve it.
 There are other times where a bit of help is needed as well, and understanding the documentation will speed our efforts to remedy larger concerns.

 ### User Interface Issue

 Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
-For an efficient utility to take UI screenshots, we recommend a browser pugin called "Lightshot", or use your OS's buit-in snipping tool.
+For an efficient utility to take UI screenshots, we recommend a browser pugin called "Lightshot", or use your OS's built-in snipping tool.

 ### Problems with Calls